 China and Indonesia

-Our adventures started in China where we walked the Great Wall and ate all the food we can.
+Our adventures started in China, where we walked the Great Wall and ate all the food we could.

 Sri Lanka was next on our list

 With very little travel planning, we were completely blown away by just how friendly and beautiful the country was.

 During our month in Sri Lanka, I learned how to surf, hiked through tea plantations, stayed with locals, and took the famous Kandy to Ella train.